 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

 For those who live in compact spaces like me, you’ll know that sometimes we have to get creative.
-Whether this means getting a sofa that doubles as a guest bed or getting adjustable dumbbells to save space, finding products that are small or multi-use is key to maximizing your home or garage.
+Whether this means getting a sofa that doubles as a guest bed or getting a pair of the best adjustable dumbbells to save space, finding products that are small or multi-use is key to maximizing your home or garage.

-The same is true for cardio equipment.
+The same is true for cardio equipment, including the best ellipticals.
 Finding the best compact elliptical doesn’t have to be challenging or even impossible.
-With the help of fitness equipment experts at Garage Gym Reviews, you can sit back, enjoy all the hard work we’ve done and choose your newest home gym addition with ease.
+Our fitness equipment experts at Garage Gym Reviews have personally tested more than 30 elliptical machines, rating them on factors that include

 6 Best Compact Ellipticals